DevExpress-Examples/blazor-dxgrid-date-range-filter/README.md

 4. Implement [two-way data binding](https://docs.devexpress.com/Blazor/402330/common-concepts/two-way-data-binding) between [Date](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1.Date) properties of the Date Edit components and data fields.
 Handle [DateChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1.DateChanged) events of the components.

-5. In the event handlers, assign the Date Edit's new value to the corresponding endpoint of the date range.
-If after that the start date becomes larger than the end date, assign the new value to other endpoint.
-Once both endpoints of the date range are set, create the filter criteria that returns whether the current column value belongs to the date range.
-Apply the filter criteria to the column with dates.
+5. In the `DateChanged` event handlers, assign the Date Edit's new value to the corresponding endpoint of the date range.
+If after that the start date becomes larger than the end date, update other endpoint value.
+Once both endpoints of the date range are set, create the filter criteria that returns whether the current value is in the range.
+Apply the filter criteria to the grid column.

 ## Files to Look At